• Skip to primary navigation

 What is a good egg wash substitute?

 Water, milk (almond or soy milk), or oil or vegan butter can all be used as a replacement for an egg wash.
 An egg wash helps with browning and giving a sheen to pastries and rolls but can also add flavor.
-Use one of these suggestions instead when a recipe calls of an egg wash.
+Use one of these suggestions instead when a recipe calls for an egg wash.

 So there you have it— the best at home replacements for eggs that you probably already have on hand!